bsaf/dev-notes/chrome-extensions.md

   }
 ```

-If you only want the popup to be active on specific pages, use page_action in manifest.json:
+If you only want the extension/popup to be active on specific pages, use `page_action` in `manifest.json`:

 ```
   "page_action": {